Give your simulator superpowers

 }.multilineTextAlignment(.center)

-In this case, we aligned the text to the center in case we’re using multiple lines.
-The enum improves readability and allows us to benefit from compile-time safety.
+In this case, we aligned the text to the center if we used multiple lines.
+The enum improves readability and benefits us from compile-time safety.
 Enums are great if your method only works with a single case.
 For example, we can’t align text to the leading and center edges.
 If you need more options, you can look at OptionSet in Swift explained with code examples.

 enum OnboardingPage {